Share your story

 Leaving the EU could have a massive impact on this.
 Nearly two-thirds of British scientific research is built on international collaborations underpinned by EU funding.

-Since the referendum result was announced, over a quarter of the responses to a monitoring database set up by Scientists for EU have cited problems with bids for intensely competitive funding under the EU’s £70bn Horizon 2020 programme.
+Since the referendum result was announced, over a quarter of the responses to a set up by Scientists for EU have cited problems with bids for intensely competitive funding under the EU’s £70bn Horizon 2020 programme.

 Worse still, Hutton says, are reports of xenophobia cited by EU research scientists in their daily life in buses, trains, shops and from neighbours.
 As he puts it, word is spreading fast: don’t come to Britain.